Materials

 Memorials for a deceased Clubwomen or Club friends to be entered into the Memorials Book are appropriate at any time of year.
 A letter with the person’s name and pertinent information is sent to NJSFWC Headquarters, 55 Labor Center Way, New Brunswick, NJ 08901, with a check for $15.00 earmarked “Memorials Book”.
 If you wish an acknowledgment be sent to the person’s family that information should also be included in the letter, and an “In Memoriam” card will be sent.

-Honors Chairman: Jill McDonald, mcdonald@njsfwc.org
+Honors Chairman: Kathy Hunterton, hunterton@njsfwc.org

 Bottom-up or top-down, leadership involves taking risks, being innovative, and promoting new directions.
 While some may talk about being born leaders, most of us can learn how to be a strong leader.
 Club, district, state, and national volunteers can become leaders by developing a clear and compelling vision for what one wants to become; establishing attainable goals; providing – and being provided – with encouragement and appreciation; behaving with an entrepreneurial spirit; and pursuing training and education.